bocoup/jqfundamentals.com/content/events/index.md

 next:
   name: Effects
   path: /chapter/effects
 links:
   - name: jQuery Events Documentation
     path: http://api.jquery.com/category/events/
 ---

 jQuery lets you listen for events that occur on an element.
-For example, this code would listen for a user to click on any `a` element in the page:
+For example, this code would listen for a user to click on any `li` element in the page:

     $("li").click(function(event) {
       console.log("clicked", $(this).text());